altasma/moviereview/README.md

 # moviereview
-A movie review web application using Spring MVC
+A movie review web application using Spring MVC framework.